la2050/challenge/_2020/learn/gladeo.md

   Entering the workforce with a level of job readiness will reduce attrition and increase job performance, which thereby contributes to productivity, efficiency and economic growth.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  A major barrier to fulfilling the promise of green jobs is the ability to link quality career training and placement programs directly with job opportunities.
+LACI ( https://laincubator.org/apcfellowship/) closes the loop in workforce development for the burgeoning green economy by providing continuity from identification of real-world demand for skills to training and job placement by connecting graduates of its workforce development programs directly with portfolio companies.
+They will:

+  1. Create a list of green career pathways 2.
+Connect us to employers who will allow us to interview employees for career videos, spotlights and profiles 3.
-Which of LA2050’s resources will be of the most value to you?:
+  Create a list of reputable educational / training programs that LACI recommends for each career pathway 4.
+Fact Check our career profile content Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings